NakulChauhan1/shared-libaries/shared-libraries/ReadMe.txt

 -o writes the build output to an output file.
 -I adds the subdirectory ./includes (which can be specified as a relative or absolute path) to the search path of standard headers.
 -c compiles source files without linking (creates .o for each .c).
+-l option tells GCC to link in the specified library -L looks in directory for library files

+Creating static library:
+ar -r libname.a objectfile1.o objectfile2.o objectfile3.o ...

 References: